 to be treated with pharmaceutical antibiotics.
 There's a long list of

-herbs that have anti-bacterial properties, a few these herbs
+herbs that have anti-bacterial properties, a few of these herbs or plants

 include: